 We released our Aboriginal Engagement and Participation Policy in early 2020.
 This outlines our commitment to involve Aboriginal peoples in the works we do and to embrace their unique cultures and traditions.
 This financial year Aboriginal peoples and businesses have helped us develop and deliver our works with over $62 million spent with Aboriginal businesses and over 466,000 hours worked by Aboriginal peoples.

 Our Business Activities

-Our business activities provide important support services focused on encouraging sustainable practices, improving the entire customer experience and investing in and developing our people and their safety, health and wellbeing.
+Our business and support services continue to focus on encouraging sustainable practices, improving customer experience and developing our people and their safety, health and wellbeing.

-Investment in our roads across Regional WA through works including the Bunbury Outer Ring Road; upgrades on the Great Northern Highway from Broome to Kununurra; progressing plans for the next stage of the Albany Ring Road to divert heavy haulage around the City of Albany; and the ongoing construction of the Karratha-Tom Price Road.
+Investment in our roads continues across regional WA through works including the Duncan and Gordon Downs Roads Project, upgrades on the South Coast Highway, progress on plans for the next stage of the Coolgardie-Esperance Highway upgrade and ongoing construction of the Bunbury Outer Ring Road and the Albany Ring Road.

 While firmly focused on delivery, we also have an eye on emerging trends, future opportunities, changing needs of our customers and transformative technologies.
 We pride ourselves on seeking ways to overcome challenges and identify new opportunities by being agile and innovative.

 This year has provided unprecedented and unique challenges for us all.
 I especially would like to acknowledge the leadership that Corporate Executive has given to Main Roads during this time and the personal support they have provided to me as we have worked through the COVID-19 issues.